sbichenko/initial-style/README.md

 # initial-style.js

-Get initial values for all CSS and SVG properties, as implemented by user agent.
+Compute initial values for all CSS and SVG properties, as implemented by user agent.
+Ignores `perspective-origin` and `transform-origin` properties.
 Designed primarily for use in extensions.

 Works in Chrome and Firefox: [![Build Status](https://travis-ci.org/sbichenko/initial-style.svg)](https://travis-ci.org/sbichenko/initial-style)